mouradap/megaSena/README.md

 Disclaimer:

-You it on your own risk.
+Use it on your own risk.
 I provide no guarantee whatsoever that this will ever work.